Learning Reasoning Rewards from Expert Demonstrations with Inverse Reinforcement Learning: Acknowledgements and Disclosure of Funding

 \section{Acknowledgements and Disclosure of Funding}

-We want to extend our gratitude to Kasia Kobalczyk, Paulius Rauba, Yusuke Kano, Jeremy Voisey, and Alison O’Neil for their insightful discussions and valuable feedback.
-Canon Medical Systems Corporation funds CF's studentship.
+We thank our industry collaborators, Yusuke Kano, Jeremy Voisey, and Alison Q Smithard, for their insightful discussions.
+In addition, we thank Kasia Kobalczyk, Paulius Rauba, and Julianna Piskorz for their valuable feedback.
+Canon Inc. funds CF's studentship.
 The W.D.
 Armstrong Trust Fund and the Cystic Fibrosis Fund support NA's studentship.
 This work was supported by Microsoft’s Accelerate Foundation Models Academic Research initiative.